egilviking/triplegem/README.md

-TripleGemCore, a PHP-based, MVC-inspired CMF
+Lydia, a PHP-based, MVC-inspired CMF
 ====================================

 This project is used while teaching advanced PHP-programming with Model View Controller (MVC)